Kevin Mulvey: Minnesota Twins

-Mulvey was one of the players included in the Johan Santana trade between the Mets and Twins on January 29, 2008.
-The other three players the Mets sent to the Twins were pitchers Philip Humber, Deolis Guerra and outfielder Carlos Gómez.
+Mulvey was one of the players included in the Johan Santana trade between the Mets and Minnesota Twins on January 29, 2008.
+The other three players the Mets sent to the Twins were pitchers Philip Humber, Deolis Guerra, and outfielder Carlos Gómez.
 At the time of the trade, Baseball America ranked Guerra, Gomez, Mulvey and Humber the second, third, fourth and seventh best prospects in the Mets organization, respectively.

 Arizona Diamondbacks

-On September 1, 2009, Mulvey was claimed off waivers to the Arizona Diamondbacks.
-The Arizona Diamondbacks sent cash considerations to the Twins.
-This claim was made shortly after a trade that sent pitcher Jon Rauch to the Twins for a player to be named later, which later became cash considerations.
+On September 1, 2009, Mulvey was claimed off of waivers by the Arizona Diamondbacks.
+The Diamondbacks subsequently sent cash considerations to the Twins.
+This claim was made shortly after a trade that sent pitcher Jon Rauch to the Twins in exchange for a player to be named later, which later became cash considerations.
 According to MLB.com "essentially that (the player to be named later) is Mulvey."
-He was designated for assignment on August 16, 2011.
+Mulvey made six appearances (including four starts) for the Diamondbacks, logging an 0-3 record and 7.04 ERA with 18 strikeouts over 23 innings of work.

+Mulvey pitched in two contests for the Diamondbacks during the 2010 season, recording a 6.00 ERA with one strikeout across three innings of work.
+He began the 2011 season with the Triple-A Reno Aces, compiling a 4-9 record and 6.64 ERA with 63 strikeouts in 103 innings pitched across 19 starts.
+Mulvey was designated for assignment by Arizona on August 16, 2011.

 The Diamondbacks released Mulvey on February 29, 2012.

 New York Mets (second stint)

-The Mets signed Mulvey to a minor league contract on March 10, 2012.
-They assigned him to the Class AA Binghamton Mets.

-On May 26, Mulvey retired.
-Mulvey was 0–1 with a 5.59 ERA in 13 games with Binghamton.
+The New York Mets signed Mulvey to a minor league contract on March 10, 2012.
+He was assigned to the Double-A Binghamton Mets to begin the regular season.
+On May 26, Mulvey retired from professional baseball.
+Mulvey had been 0–1 with a 5.59 ERA in 13 games with Binghamton.